Skip to main content

 • The vehicle is admissible under Transport Canada regulations (see sections below)

-Duty exemption vs. RIV fees: The duty-free exemption applies to customs duties only.
-Even if your vehicle qualifies for duty-free import under settler's effects, you still must pay the RIV program fee, any required modification costs, provincial inspection fees, and provincial registration fees.
-These are separate from customs duties.
+Duty exemption vs. other costs: The duty-free exemption applies to customs duties only.
+Even if your vehicle qualifies for duty-free import under settler's effects, you still must pay 5% GST on the vehicle's value, the RIV program fee, any required modification costs, possible federal excise charges (a $100 air conditioner excise tax and the Green Levy on fuel-inefficient vehicles), provincial inspection fees, and provincial registration fees.
+What this means for you: budget for the whole stack, not just the duty line, the extras routinely add up to far more than the duty would have been.

 Not all vehicles are admissible to Canada.
 Under the Motor Vehicle Safety Act and Transport Canada regulations, vehicles manufactured to US Federal Motor Vehicle Safety Standards (FMVSS) that are less than 15 years old must be modified to meet Canadian Motor Vehicle Safety Standards (CMVSS) before they can be permanently imported and registered.